Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Substructures.md

 Despite the fact that LLVM already has its own linker, known as the LLD project, an integrated linker is still not a mature option yet.
 Therefore, external linker programs are always invoked by the driver to link the object files and generate the final binary artifacts.

 #### EXTERNAL VERSUS INTEGRATED
+Using external assemblers or linkers means invoking a separate process to run the program.

+For example, to run an external assembler, the frontend needs to put assembly code into a temporary file before launching the assembler with that file path as one of its command-line arguments.